Basarabeasca District: Economy

-Activities dominate the economy of the district are: trade (81%), paid services (18%), agriculture and manufacturing (1%).
+Activities that contribute to the economy of the district are: trade (81%), paid services (18%), agriculture and manufacturing (1%).
 Of the total number of SME's which have 94.3% of all businesses in the district are recorded with only 50% profit.
 The local economy is based on sectors: manufacturing, trade and services, transport and communications.
 Small and medium business sector of the district lies Basarabeasca 99% of all enterprises in the district and 47.9% of all workers already employed.

 Education

-The district Basarabeasca working 11 educational institutions, including: total students: in schools – 4234 children.
+The district Basarabeasca operates 11 educational institutions, including: total students: in schools – 4234 children.
 Four secondary schools – 749 children, seven high schools – 3485 children.
 Institutions, school children −1014.
 School sports – 233 children.

 Politics

 Traditional Basarabeasca district, political and electoral support PCRM unlike the south part of Moldova.
 But the last three elections communists is a continuous fall in percentage.